Red velvet sandwich cookies are chewy and filled with cream cheese frosting. Try this dessert recipe for Christmas or Valentine’s Day!

 - Preheat the oven to 350° F. Line cookie sheets with parchment paper.
 Remove the chilled dough from the refrigerator, and use a cookie scoop or spoon to make balls of dough 1-inch in diameter.
 Place on the prepared baking sheet 2-inches apart.
 Bake on the middle rack of the oven for 8 to 10 minutes, or until the cookies appear dry on top.
 Cool on a wire rack for 3 minutes, then remove the cookies from the pan and cool completely on the wire rack.

 - In the bowl of a stand mixer (or using a hand mixer), beat cream cheese and butter on medium high until light and fluffy, about 3 minutes.
 Lower the mixer speed to low and slowly add the sifted powdered sugar and beat until combined.
-Add the vanilla extract and increase the speed to medium high and beat for 2 minutes until the filling is creamy and thick.
+Add the vanilla extract and increase the speed to medium high and beat for 20 seconds until incorporated.

 - Transfer the cream cheese filling to a frosting bag fitted with desired tip and pipe the filling onto the bottom of half of the cookies, and top with the other half.
 Alternatively, the filling can be spread on the cookie with a knife.
 Serve at room temperature and enjoy!